prabhash-code/algo-playground/Data Structures/Arrays/One Dimensional/Hard/trapping rain water/README.md

 * The formula behind the logic is `waterInCurrentPile = Math.min(maxLeft, maxRight) - arr.get(i);`

 #### Then the optimal solution using **Two Pointers Technique** with the O(n) time and O(1) space complexities.
+* Identify pointer with lesser value
+* Is this pointer value less than or equal to the max on that side
+  * Yes - Update max on that side
+  * No - get water for pointer value and add it to the total
+* move pointer to inward/backward
+* repeat above until both pointers are met

 [//]: # (adding additional margin from bottom)